-Calluses are hard areas of dead skin that can form anywhere where your skin is subject to repeated friction, and for the most part, they’re harmless.
-However, since they can be unsightly and irritating, the team of highly qualified podiatrists at Kalmar Family Podiatry in Huntington, New York, understands what a nuisance calluses are.
+Calluses are hard areas of dead skin that can form anywhere where your skin is subject to repeated pressure or friction, and for the most part, they’re harmless.
+However, since they can be unsightly and painful, the team of highly qualified podiatrists at Kalmar Family Podiatry in Huntington, New York, understands what a nuisance calluses are.
 If you have bothersome calluses, it’s a good idea to ask your podiatrist to check you haven’t got a corn or a wart, and have your callus shaved.
 Call Kalmar Family Podiatry today for more information, or book an appointment online.

 Calluses on the feet often develop from wearing unsuitable shoes, with high heels being the most likely to cause calluses.
 Because of this, women are four times as likely to get calluses as men.
 If the callus is on the bottom of the foot, it’s known as a plantar callus.